 A blocked drain in your home can bring about severe and adverse health effects.
 Such could include sewerage-borne germs that may cause fever, stomach pains, vomiting, and diarrhea.
 The Master Plumbers Association of Australia recommends that in case anybody residing in the house shows any of the above symptoms, you should immediately contact your physician.

 Fortunately, it is possible to have the issues of blocked drains addressed through the following methods:

 - Simple Wire: If the obstacle is something like hair, you can unclog it using some improvised gadgets.
 If it is due to accumulation of hair, you are advised to use a bent wire with a hook at the end to pull out the hair.

-- Toilet Plunger: Blocked drain can also cleared by use of a toilet plunger.
+- Toilet Plunger: Blocked drain can also clear by use of a toilet plunger.
 The rubber cup of the plunger covers the toilet or sinks drain fully.
 There must be enough water surrounding the plunger.
 Push the plunger up and down to remove the obstruction.
 Patience is key while doing this.
-If blockage is due to broken or rusted drain pipe, this process may not work.
+If the blockage is due to broken or rusted drain pipe, this process may not work.

 - Plumbing Snake: A drain that is blocked might also be cleared using a tool called plumbing snake.
 This is just a wire that is flexible and can be pushed down the drain and rotated by hand or machine.
 Use this tool with caution.

 - Chemicals: The other method to clear your blocked drain is by use of de-clogging chemicals.
 These chemicals are hazardous to the environment as they are toxic and may cause poisoning.

 If the above methods don’t bring the desired outcomes, you may need to bring in the plumbing experts.
 Engaging a professional may be expensive, but the work quality you’ll get is worth the extra cost.
 For instance, plumbers belonging to the Institute of Plumbing have been accredited and trained to carry out all types of plumbing work.